Groupon’s Innovative Accounting: Why CSOI Makes Sense

 The company is up-front about its use of this unusual measure and is clear that it still relies on more traditional financial metrics.
 From its S-1:

 There are three main financial metrics that we track closely.
 First, we track gross profit, which we believe is the best proxy for the value we're creating.
 Second, we measure free cash flow—there is no better metric for long-term financial stability.
 Finally, we use a third metric to measure our financial performance—Adjusted Consolidated Segment Operating Income, or Adjusted CSOI.
-This metric is our consolidated segment operating income before our new subscriber acquisition costs and certain non-cash charges; we think of it as our operating profitability before marketing costs incurred for long-term growth.
+This metric is our consolidated segment operating income before our new subscriber acquisition costs and certain non-cash charges; we think of it as our operating profitability before

 It appears the company uses CSOI to get a sense of profits for the day when it turns off or slows its advertising push.